johnsonjh/duma/README.txt

   file, when it isn't found.
 This is very usefull when using detours version of DUMA.
 This option is available only on Windows.

+DUMA_MEMCPY_OVERLAP - Set this shell environment variable to allow overlapping of memcpy regions if the destination address is less than source address.
+  (workaround for ARM port memmove/memcpy implementation).

 WORD-ALIGNMENT AND OVERRUN DETECTION: